 From there you can measure your score against others of your same gender and age using the 1.5 Mile Test Charts below!

 Since finding your Vo2max can be so valuable to a marathon runner I wanted to make it easily accessible to you!

-You can easily find your estimated Vo2max from the 1.5 Mile Run Test Calculator included inside the free Find Your Running Fitness Level Toolkit.
+You can easily find your estimated Vo2max from the 1.5 Mile Run Test Calculator included inside the Find Your Running Fitness Level Toolbox.